Embedding Power BI Content

 11. Select Save.

-12. For Enterprise and Commercial subscribers, you can also choose to set your report as for your Reporting Hub by expanding the dropdown menu in the Save icon and selecting Set as "Home Page".
+12. For Enterprise and Commercial subscribers, you can also choose to set your report as the landing page for your Reporting Hub by expanding the dropdown menu in the Save icon and selecting Set as "Home Page".

 Note: You must assign permission to users and/or security groups before you can save your content.